This CPP is designed to control exposures to the SARS-CoV-2 virus that may occur in our workplace.

 Control of COVID-19 Hazards

-Where possible, we ensure at least six feet of physical distancing at all times in our workplace by:
+Where possible, we strive for three feet of physical distancing in our workplace by:

 - Reducing the number of persons in an area at one time, including restricting parents and visitors from entering the school building.